lpnh/nushell-data-wizardry/filters.md

 ╰───┴─────────────────────────────────────────────────────────────────────────────╯
 ```

+### split

-`split`: Split a string into multiple rows using a separator.
+Split a string into multiple rows using a separator.

 ```
 ♥  : open --raw dnd.xlsx | from xlsx | get Spells | headers |